-2. Set targets for housing for older people and link to supports to prevent a worsening housing crisis for older people
+2. Increase housing delivery targets and implement supports to prevent a worsening housing crisis for older people

 Housing shortages and homelessness

 - Increasing numbers of older people are presenting to ALONE experiencing homelessness, on notices to quit, or have nowhere safe and secure to go. - The number of people aged 70 and over applying for social housing has increased by 9.9% in just one year (Housing Agency, 2019). - The number of people aged 65+ accessing emergency accommodation has doubled since the introduction of Rebuilding Ireland in July 2016. - There is also a significant number of older people who ALONE work with among the 'hidden homelessness' cohort, sleeping on friends' couches and staying in other unsuitable forms of accommodation. - The number of people aged 65+ with a mortgage increased by 26% between Census 2011 and Census 2016. - As our population ages, we expect the housing crisis for older people to worsen significantly.